Are Khloé Kardashian and Tristan Thompson Really Over?

 A source told TMZ that this latest incident was the last straw, and that Khloé has finally “had enough.”
 But even before the news about Tristan’s alleged make-out session with Kylie Jenner’s friend, there was already the sense that the two might be over.
 Just last week, it was suspected that their relationship might be over, because according to sources Khloé was “acting like a single mom” and hadn’t gone to visit Tristan in Cleveland in over a month; it was also announced that the she would not be moving back to Cleveland for Tristan’s upcoming season.

-Khloé Kardashian has yet to publicly comment on the situation, but TMZ sources say that she broke up with Tristan (for good!) when she found out about what happened with Jordyn on Monday morning.
+Khloe Kardashian has yet to publicly comment on the situation other than her emoji IG comment, but TMZ sources say that she broke up with Tristan (for good!) when she found out about what happened with Jordyn on Monday morning.

 Tristan Thompson tweeted (and then deleted) the words “FAKE NEWS” in response to the story.